 LUX inspires and encourages women to be unapologetic when it comes to their beauty and femininity.
 “My Beauty, My Strength” is the platform that LUX is using, to inspire women to rise above everyday sexist judgements.
 With Zozi leading the way, we aim to encourage women to express their femininity unapologetically and seek strength from their beauty.
 We encourage a progressive, positive attitude towards all things feminine and see a woman’s beauty as a source of their strength.

-Zozi is without a doubt inspirational, bold and unapologetically feminine.
+Zozi is without a doubt inspirational, bold, and unapologetically feminine.
 She truly represents what LUX stands for.
-Since being crowned Miss Universe 2019, she has been passionate about using her influence, title and platforms to challenge all beauty stereotypes, and prejudice faced by women globally.
-As a brand, LUX believes that this makes Zozi the perfect partner to help inspire South African women to express their beauty, strength and femininity boldly and unapologetically.
+Since being crowned Miss Universe 2019, she has been passionate about using her influence, title, and platforms to challenge all beauty stereotypes, and prejudice faced by women globally.
+As a brand, we believe that this makes Zozi the perfect partner to help inspire South African women to express their beauty, strength, and femininity boldly and unapologetically.

 Zozibini Tunzi forms part of the bold, dynamic and iconic list of multifaceted, intelligent, and hard-working woman that include: Nandi Madida, Khanyi Dhlomo, Basetsana Kumalo, Jo-Ann Strauss, Sonia Mbele and Felicia Mabuza-Suttle who have previously partnered with LUX to inspire woman across South Africa and at a global level.